How to lower your auto and home insurance premiums

 How to minimize fees to maximize your big money returns

 As referenced in my new book Making Big Money Decisions and recent blog posts, transaction fees can take a big bite out of your returns.
 The good news is that the costs for holding investment funds and selling a house in the USA continue to decline, allowing you to keep more of your money.
-Since these investments are usually large, even small differences in the fees you pay can add up to significant amounts of money.
-If you are interested in finding out more about these transactions costs and tips for ensuring you are paying the lowest fees, then please read on.
+Since these investments are usually large, even small differences in the fees you pay can add up to significant amounts of money over time.

 Continue reading “How to minimize fees to maximize your big money returns”